mike-ivs/machine-learning-novice-sklearn/_episodes/04-ensemble-methods.md

 If we train the random forest estimator using the same two parameters used to plot the classification space for the decision tree classifier what do we think the plot will look like?

 ~~~
+# lets train a random forest for only two features (body mass and bill length)
+from sklearn.inspection import DecisionBoundaryDisplay
+f1 = feature_names[0]
+f2 = feature_names[3]

 # plot classification space for body mass and bill length with random forest
 forest_2d = RandomForestClassifier(n_estimators=100, max_depth=7, min_samples_leaf=1, random_state=5)
 forest_2d.fit(X_train[[f1, f2]], y_train)

+# Lets plot the decision boundaries made by the model for the two trained features
 d = DecisionBoundaryDisplay.from_estimator(forest_2d, X_train[[f1, f2]])

 sns.scatterplot(X_train, x=f1, y=f2, hue=y_train, palette="husl")